User0332/webpy/docs/source/cli.md

 - `webpy compile` - Package the program into a `build.pyc` file
 - `webpy buildpyx` - Compile the `.pyx` files into `.py` files -- automatically runs through the `build`, `compile`, and `run` commands
 - `webpy buildmd` - Transpile all Markdown files to HTML

+## Options

+- `--no-compile-md` - Do not transpile Markdown to HTML when running/building
+- `--no-compile-pyx` - Do not transpile PyX to Python when running/building
+- `--no-reload-md` - When running the app, do not re-transpile Markdown files if changes are detected (this is auto-set if `--no-compile-md` is set)
+- `--no-reload-md` - When running the app, do not re-transpile PyX files if changes are detected (this is auto-set if `--no-compile-pyx` is set)
+- `--force-debug` - Force the application to use debug mode when running/building